sourcebot-dev/sourcebot/README.md

     </br>

 ## Providing an access token
-This will depend code hosting platform you're using:
+This will depend on the code hosting platform you're using:

 <div>
 <details>